laytreynolds/Email-Project/README.md

 puts together Agile methodologies, Java fundamentals and back-end, server side requests.

-The application takes the details of a user snd stores them in an external database.
+The application takes the details of a user and stores them in an external database.
 Users can then use CRUD to interact with the database via HTTP requests.

 The end goal is build a seperate, interactive command line in which the user interacts with the CLI and the data is posted to the database through the HTTP requests.